Dream Park: The Roleplaying Game

 Dream Park: The Roleplaying Game is a role-playing game published by R. Talsorian Games in 1992.
-It was designed by Mike Pondsmith and was based on the 1981 novel Dream Park, which is itself about a live-action role-playing game amusement park.
+It was designed by Mike Pondsmith and was based on the 1981 novel Dream Park by Larry Niven and Steven Barnes, which is itself about a live-action role-playing game amusement park.
 The player characters take on the roles of the players in this holographic game, simultaneously playing both the character and the character's alternate persona.

 Description

 In 1981, Larry Niven and Steven Barnes wrote the novel Dream Park, which describes a murder investigation that takes place within a televised live action role-playing game (LARP) set in a holographic amusement park.
 In 1992, R. Talsorian Games published Dream Park, a 128-page softcover book by Mike Pondsmith with rules for a pencil-and-paper role-playing game based on the novel (making it a role-playing game based on a book about a role-playing game).